Extreme Computing

 What do you use to run this site?

-I have been a Linode customer since 2016 and find their service to be exemplary.
+For web hosting, I have been a Linode customer since 2016 and find their service to be exemplary.
+The Akamai buyout has only made a great company better, a rare example of the M&A circuit not completely destroying a company.

 Extreme Computing is hosted on a virtual private server running Debian Linux, the nginx web server, the MariaDB database, and the PHP programming runtime.
 In addition to serving as its editor-in-chief, I am also the site’s webmaster and system administrator – if something breaks, holler in my general direction and I’ll fix it.